jackturps/word-generator/README.md

 # Word Generator

-This project is a tool to help with procedural name generation.
+This project is a tool that procedurally generates words that are similar in structure to a set of sample words.
+This is especially useful for name generation.

+The project consists of two portions - a trainer and a generator.

+The trainer is fed a text file containing sample words(e.g. first names) and outputs a file containing a probability table that will be used by the generator.

-It has two components, a trainer and a generator.
-You first train the word generator on a dataset using the trainer, and you can then generate words that approximate the structure of the words in the training set.
+The generator is fed the probability table produced by the trainer and will output words that approximate the structure of the sample words.

 ## Using the Trainer